nokyotsu/parrots/en/5_human.md

 through it, and the water is delicious, and I drink the water, and everything's fantastic.

-``And there's my cousin Ug.
+"And there's my cousin Ug.
 And Ug has caught a mammoth!
 Yay!! ((claps)).
 Ug has caught a mammoth!
 Mammoths are terrific!
 There's nothing greater than a mammoth, because a mammoth, basically you can wrap yourself in the fur from the mammoth, you can eat the meat of the mammoth, and you can use the bones of the mammoth, to catch other mammoths! ((Laughter.))

-``Now this world is a fantastically good world for me.''
+"Now this world is a fantastically good world for me."
 And, part of how we come to take command of our world, to take command of our environment, to make these tools that are actually able to do this, is we ask ourselves questions about it the whole time.
-So this man starts to ask himself questions. ``This world,'' he says, ``well, who ... so, so who made it?''
+So this man starts to ask himself questions.
+"This world," he says, "well, who ... so, so who made it?"
 Now, of course he thinks that, because he makes things himself, so he's looking for someone who will have *made* this world.
-He says, ``So, who would have made this world?
+He says, "So, who would have made this world?
 Well, it must be something a little bit like me.
 Obviously much much bigger, ((laughing)) and necessarily invisible, ((laughter)) but he would have made it.
-Now, why did he make it?''
+Now, why did he make it?"

-Now, we always ask ourselves ``why'' because we look for intention around us, because we always do something with intention.
+Now, we always ask ourselves "why" because we look for intention around us, because we always do something with intention.
 You know, we boil an egg in order to eat it.
 So, we look at the rocks and we look at the trees, and we wonder what intention is here, even though it doesn't have intention.
 So we think, what did this person who made this world intend it for.
-And this is the point where you think, ``Well, it fits *me* very well. ((Laughter.))
+And this is the point where you think, "Well, it fits *me* very well. ((Laughter.))
 You know, the caves and the forests, and the stream, and the mammoths.
 He must have made it for me!
-I mean, there's no other conclusion you can come to.''
+I mean, there's no other conclusion you can come to."

 And it's rather like a puddle waking up one morning---I know they don't normally do this, but allow me, I'm a science fiction writer. ((Laughter.))
-A puddle wakes up one morning and thinks, ``This is a very interesting world I find myself in.
+A puddle wakes up one morning and thinks, "This is a very interesting world I find myself in.
 It fits me very neatly.
 In fact, it fits me so neatly, I mean, really precise, isn't it?
 ((Laughter.))
-It must have been made to have me in it!''
+It must have been made to have me in it!"
 And the sun rises, and he's continuing to narrate the story about this hole being made to have him in it.
 And the sun rises, and gradually the puddle is shrinking and shrinking and shrinking, and by the time the puddle ceases to exist, it's still thinking,